 - Falling prey to expectations that over-reach the possible, which often arise from extrapolating a pattern like Moore's "law", without taking account of the underlying limits which will constrain that pattern's future

 - Invoking Hollywood scenarios where imagination is selectively applied, while all the other changes likely to take place in the same timeframe are ignored, even though they are likely to compensate or reinforce the original trend envisioned.

 - Overlooking the difficulty of displacing the position incumbents occupy as a result of their customer's desire that "If it ain't broke, don't try to fix it".

 In this context, manufacturing is far more than just completing a series of assembly steps that can be authored, resourced, and tracked against a cookbook of recipes.
 Even predictable operations become unpredictable as soon as something goes wrong.
-Where was the flaw detected and introduced?
-The more data one produces, the less meaning it may have to selected audiences, unless a focused effort on curating data for that purpose has been performed.
+Where was that flaw detected and introduced?
+The more data one produces, the less meaning it may have to selected audiences outside of the context, unless a focused effort on curating data for that purpose has been performed.
 Unless decision-making is carefully designed, the results may be sub-optimal, and the downstream implications may be compromised.